What to Do After a Relapse

 It is important for a recovering alcoholic or addict to consider that a relapse is only a setback and not a complete failure of his recovery.
 No recoveries proceed entirely according to plan.
 One or two setbacks will delay an addict’s ability to achieve genuine sobriety, but they will not prevent that achievement altogether.

-Relapse Prevention and relapse management are critical skills gained through treatment for drug and alcohol addiction.
+Relapse Prevention and relapse management are critical skills gained through treatment for alcohol and drug addiction.
 If you have recently suffered a relapse, you can come back to recovery and find sobriety for good.
 Cottonwood Tucson is a leading provider of clinical residential treatment for co-occurring disorders.
 Our integrative approach is internationally recognized and critically acclaimed.
 For information, call us today: (888) 727-0441

 Related Posts